 Nobody is going to listen – let alone trust you – if you try to play by the same tactics that used to work.

-Well that's how your prospects should feel when they look at the content of your website.
+Well that’s exactly how your prospects should feel when they look at the content of your website.

-If what they’re looking for isn't obvious on your website, they will bounce and look at a competitor's menu.
+If what they’re looking at isn’t tasty enough, they will bounce and look at a competitor’s site for whatever it is they’re after.

 Before, prospects were easy to lure in: you could just give new bits of information to move them to the next logical step in the sale.